 Place pork in large resealable plastic bag.
 Add the marinade and seal bag, releasing excess air.
 Turn to coat.
 Chill at least 4 hours and up to 1 day.

-Meanwhile, finely chop remaining onion half and place in medium bowl.
+While letting meat rest for 10 minutes finely chop remaining onion half and place in medium bowl.
 Add cilantro; toss to combine.

 Grill tortillas until warm and slightly charred, about 10 seconds per side.
 Serve pork-pineapple mixture with onion-cilantro relish, salsa, and lime wedges.